Yossrizal/DaftarBarang/README.md

-# DaftarBarang
+# DaftarBarang &nbsp;
-Made Using Zxing Library for Barcode Scan and
+Made Using Zxing Library for Barcode Scan&nbsp;
+and&nbsp;
-SQLite for database
+SQLite for database &nbsp; &nbsp;

+This app can add or search with scan barcode